Committee on Outdoor Art at Cornell (COAC)

 COAC Mission:To facilitate the review, development, and installation of campus public art through developing a set of policies and procedures that will ensure the careful choice of appropriate works of art, their proper installation, inventory, and maintenance, and the identification and commitment of funds for these purposes.

 Works of Art – may include: sculpture, in situ creations, paintings, murals, decorative benches, lamps, or other such “street furniture”, video installations, and other new media, both permanent and temporary, whether given, purchased, or commissioned.
 For the purposes of this committee, it does not include short-term (less than 1 day) student installations made under the supervision of a faculty member, or short-term film and video projections installed for announcements or curricular purposes, or directional or informational signage or banners.

-Interim Director of the Johnson Art Museum (COAC Co-Chair) – Ellen Avril
+Director of the Johnson Art Museum (COAC Co-Chair) – Jessica Martinez

 University Landscape Architect (COAC Co-Chair) – David Cutter

 Vice President of Alumni Affairs and Development - Fred Van Sickle

 Director of Cornell Council for the Arts – Tim Murray